pulibrary/corpus-generator/README.md

-# corpus-generator
-tools for generating NL corpora
+Tools for creating NL corpora from METS/ALTO resources